Alexthemediocre/BugFables-AssetsRedirector/README.md

 - Sound effects (.wav and .ogg only, XUnity.ResourceRedirector)
 - Music (.wav and .ogg only, Harmony patch, this patches the `PlayMusic` method of the game)
 - TextAssset in the data folder (either no extension or .txt or .bytes, XUnity.ResourceRedirector)

+Template files are named in the same way as TextAsset files, but with .template after the file name but before the file extension (e.g. `Items.template.txt`).
+Template files replace individual lines in the corresponding, pre-existing text asset included with the game.
+The line they replace is specified by putting the line number at the start of the line, with a space afterwards (e.g. `2 This is some replacement text`).
+Lines which do not start with a line number will be ignored.
+Note that template files are not as dynamic as regular TextAsset files, as this plugin uses them to modify the existing assets and stores the resulting TextAsset as a file, named with no extension, in the same folder as the template file.
+These must be manually deleted or edited for changes in the template files to take effect.

 ## Building and debugging instructions
 This section is intended ***only for developers***.
 You do not need to do this if you only want to use the plugin.
 Refer to the ***Installation instructions*** section for this purpose.